giampaolo/psutil/docs/index.rst

   .. method:: io_counters()

-    Return process I/O statistics as a namedtuple including the number of read and write operations performed by the process and the amount of bytes read and written.
+    Return process I/O statistics as a named tuple including the number of read and write operations performed by the process and the amount of bytes read and written.
 For Linux refer to
     `/proc filesysem documentation <https://www.kernel.org/doc/Documentation/filesystems/proc.txt>`__.